Kalispell, Montana: 2000 census

 There were 6,142 households, out of which 28.9% had children under the age of 18 living with them, 42.0% were married couples living together, 11.2% had a female householder with no husband present, and 43.1% were non-families.
 36.8% of all households were made up of individuals, and 15.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.209, and the average family size was 2.92.

 In the city, the population's age distribution shows 24.0% under the age of 18, 10.0% from 18 to 24, 26.8% from 25 to 44, 20.9% from 45 to 64, and 18.3% 65 years of age or older.
 The median age was 38 years.
 For every 100 females, there were 87.7 males.
 For every 100 females age 18 and over, there were 82.1 males.

 The median income for a household in the city was $28,567, and the median income for a family was $36,554.
 Males had a median income of $29,431 versus $20,122 for females.
 The per capita income for the city was $16,224.
 About 10.1% of families and 15.9% of the population were below the poverty line, including 17.1% of those under age 18 and 13.0% of those age 65 or over.

 Economy

 Top employers

 According to the City's 2019 Comprehensive Annual Financial Report for the fiscal year ending June 30, 2019, the top employers in the city are:

 Kalispell is home to the headquarters of the Montana Rifle Company.
+As of July 2014, one of Montana's last mint farms, growing peppermint and spearmint, is near Kalispell.

 Education

+Kalispell Public Schools has two components: Kalispell Elementary School District and Flathead High School District.
+Whitefish Public Schools has two components: Whitefish Elementary School District and Whitefish High School District.

+Most of Kalispell is in Kalispell Elementary School District, while a portion is in West Valley Elementary School District, and a very small piece is in Whitefish Elementary School District.
+Almost all of Kalispell is in Flathead High School District, while a small piece is in Whitefish High School District.
+There are two high schools in Kalispell (both of the Flathead district), Flathead High School and Glacier High School.

+Flathead Valley Community College is a tertiary institution.

 Kalispell has a public library, a branch of the Flathead County Library.
-There are two high schools in Kalispell, Flathead High School and Glacier High School, along with Flathead Valley Community College.